Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 Morning: visit the château with its luxurious 1930s atmosphere, where the Duke of Windsor and Wallis Simpson were married.

-Lunch: picnic (and possibly games for the children).
+Lunch: picnic (and games for the children).

 Espace Naturel Sensible - L'étang d'Assay